finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SqlBackgroundExecutionApi apiInstance = apiFactory.build(SqlBackgroundExecutionApi.class);

         SqlBackgroundExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlBackgroundExecutionApi.class);
         String executionId = "executionId_example"; // String | ExecutionId returned when starting the query
         Boolean download = false; // Boolean | Makes this a file-download request (as opposed to returning the data in the response-body)